FUN FACT: I went to college in Pennsylvania, studying Philosophy & History.

 FUN FACT: Brian used to work as both an Alaskan logger and a security guard in the maximum security ward of a state mental hospital.

-BIO: Between 1966 and 2003 I was involved with a successful business career, which included being CEO for 20 + years, and raising a family.
-In July of 2004, my wife and I purchased the Bellingham facility of Grand Yachts Northwest and formed NW Explorations.
-Earning my Captain's License in 1963, I have cruised extensively in Puget Sound, Canadian and Alaskan waters, including three off shore trips from Puget Sound to Southern California, through the Sea of Cortez, and from La Rochelle, France to Gibraltar.
+BIO: Brian has had a successful career, including being a CEO for 20+ years and raising a family.
+In 2004 he purchased Grand Yachts Northwest and formed NW Explorations.
+Earning his Captain's License in 1963, he cruised extensively in Puget Sound, Canadian and Alaskan waters, including trips from Puget Sound to Southern California, through the Sea of Cortez, and from La Rochelle, France to Gibraltar.

 FUN FACT: In college, Ross worked as a logger in Haida Gwaii, but after meeting Evie wanted to work closer to home in Victoria and took a job driving old, British Leyland double-decker buses for the summers.